UrbsLab/STREAMLINE/docs/source/running.md

     * `class_label` - specify the header name for the outcome column in the dataset(s), e.g. 'Class'
     * `instance_label` - specify the header name for the unique instance IDs in the dataset(s) or specify `None` if not relevant
     * `match_label` - specify the header name for the match/group column in the dataset(s) or specify `None` if not relevant
-    * Indicate `True` or `False` as to whether 'replication data' is available for the replication phase
+    * `applyToReplication` - indicate `True` or `False` as to whether 'replication data' is available for the replication phase
     * `rep_data_path` - use file navigation window to select the folder containing one or more 'replication datasets' to be analyzed
-        * *All datasets in this folder should be replicates for a single 'target dataset', and similarly adhere to formatting requirments*
+        * *All datasets in this folder should be replicates for a single 'target dataset', and similarly adhere to [formatting](data.md#input-data-requirements) requirments*
     * `dataset_for_rep` - specify the filename (with extension) of the original 'target dataset' to indicate which models the replication data will be applied to
 * *After providing valid entries for these prompts, all phases of STREAMLINE will run in sequence within the notebook.*
 * *STREAMLINE outputfiles are automatically saved to the output 'experiment folder' named `UserOutput` within the temporary notebook workspace, as well as optionally downloaded to the users computer after completion*